Australians urged to stay home over Easter

 Chief Medical Officer Brendan Murphy says that’s why people shouldn’t be complacent.

-The prime minister says a drop in new cases has bought valuable time but urges Australians to stay home over Easter otherwise it will completely undo everything achieved so far.

-More than 5800 Australians have caught the coronavirus and 48 have died while about 2500 have recovered.
+More than 5800 Australians have caught the coronavirus and 48 have died.

 The government continues to work on the basis that the tough restrictions and economic support for businesses suffering under them will only need to be in place for six months.